MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 # Implement device fingerprinting

-As one of the most powerfull features, Microsoft Dynamics 365 Fraud Protection provides device fingerprinting that is based on cutting-edge machine learning and artificial intelligence (AI).
+As one of the most powerful features, Microsoft Dynamics 365 Fraud Protection provides device fingerprinting that is based on cutting-edge machine learning and artificial intelligence (AI).
 This feature enables the service to identify **devices** (not individuals) across multiple sessions or interactions that engage with your business.
 Device fingerprinting runs on Microsoft Azure.
 It's cloud-scalable and reliable, and provides enterprise-grade security.

 By tracking elements that are related to a device (computer, Xbox, tablet, and so on), you can link individual devices to events.
 Therefore, device fingerprinting lets you link seemingly unrelated events to each other by capturing and identifying unique device characteristics during the processes for adding a payment instrument, sign-in, and checkout.